GregJns273/Web-Projects/Readme.txt

-This is where my projects made for web browsers will live.
+Here's where my web browser related projects will live.